What is the Operating Cycle?

 - Cash Conversion Cycle (CCC) = Days Inventory Outstanding (DIO) + Days Sales Outstanding (DSO) – Days Payable Outstanding (DPO)

-The start of the calculation, adding DIO and DSO, represents the operating cycle – and the added step is subtracting DPO.
+At the start of the calculation, the sum of DIO and DSO represents the operating cycle – and the added step is subtracting DPO.

 Hence, the cash conversion cycle is used interchangeably with the term “net operating cycle”.

 Operating Cycle Calculator – Excel Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

 Operating Cycle Example Calculation

 Suppose we’re tasked with assessing the working capital efficiency of a company with the following assumptions: